xaitax/SploitScan/README.md

   -m METHODS, --methods METHODS
                         Specify which methods to run, separated by commas.
 Options: 'cisa', 'epss', 'hackerone', 'ai', 'prio', 'references', etc.
   -i IMPORT_FILE, --import-file IMPORT_FILE
-                        Path to an import file from a vulnerability scanner.
+                        Path to an import file.
 If used, CVE IDs can be omitted from the command line arguments.
-  -c CONFIG, --config CONFIG
+Expected file type is a plain text file with one CVE per line.
+Vulnerability scanner files can be imported also with the --type argument to specify the correct type -c CONFIG, --config CONFIG
                         Path to a custom config file.
   -d, --debug           Enable debug output.